Helping Job Seekers & Business Owners Navigate to Success!

 I have found that it will always be smart for finance/banking/professional roles – suit and tie.

 Other roles would require dress pants, dress shoes and a collar white or blue shirt.
 Fine stripes would be in order.
-For more creative types of jobs, a more bold collar shirt would be in order.
+For more creative types of jobs, a bolder collar shirt would be in order.

 Remember, rather be overdressed than underdressed.
 (You can always dress down, but cannot necessarily dress up)